Academic S.T.A.R.S. (Freshman)

 Ready to apply?
 Then click on Applying to Kent State Florence Summer Institute for instructions about how to apply through our online system.

-Read about Life in Florence to learn about fun activities the city offers as well as the history of the historic buildings of the Kent State Florence campus.
+Read about Life in Florence to learn about the fun activities the city offers as well as the history of the historic buildings of the Kent State Florence campus.

 For detailed information about classes, including course descriptions, refer to the Course Offerings page.